gecio/gecio.github.io/docs/_optimist/guided_tour/step18/index.en.md

 ---
-title: "18: Our VM will be reachable via IPv4"
+title: "18: Your VM will be reachable with IPv4"
 lang: en
 permalink: /optimist/guided_tour/step18/
 nav_order: 1180
 parent: Guided Tour
 ---

-# Step 18: Our VM will be reachable via IPv4
+# Step 18: Your VM will be reachable with IPv4

 ## Start